 Advanced Placement exams are taken in May by students all over the world.
 These standardized exams are designed to measure how well the content and skills of the course have been mastered.
-The results can be located on CollegeBoard.com by logging into your student portal.
+The results are mailed to the home, high school, and to colleges you select.
 Successful scores can earn college credit at most colleges, but the student should verify individual colleges' policies.